A Visual Mining Approach to Improved Multiple-Instance Learning: Introduction

-Visualization techniques have been successfully employed to help users in standard classification tasks such as shown in [\citeNP{Keim1996}; \citeNP{2007HuangVisualClass}; \citeNP{2012KeBingVisualClass} and \citeNP{Paiva2015VisualClassification}].
-However, these techniques are not applicable to the case of multiple-instance data for two reasons: First, they are not in general prepared to map all instances, which come in large quantities.
-Current visualization methods cannot visually scale when the number of data increases.
-The second reason is that an adequate visualization should distinguish between bag and instances, reflecting the typical structure of a MIL dataset in the same layout, which most visualizations are not designed to do.
+Visualization techniques have been successfully employed to help users in standard classification tasks \cite{Keim1996, 2007HuangVisualClass, 2012KeBingVisualClass, Paiva2015VisualClassification}.
+However, these techniques are not directly applicable to the case of multiple-instance data for two reasons: first, they do not scale well, which is a problem since the MIL dataset is often large due to the granularity of instances.
+Second, visualization methods are often designed to visualize all instances in the same space.
+An adequate visualization for this task should distinguish between bags and instances, reflecting the typical structure of an MIL dataset in the same layout.

-To solve these issues, in this paper we propose MILTree, a multi-scale visualization technique based on the Neighbor-Joining tree~\cite{Cuadros2007}.
-In the first level only bags are projected, reducing the amount of data to be visualized, when compared to projecting all instances on the visual plane.
+Unlike previous approaches, in this paper, we propose the use of visualization to support user intervention in the multi-instance classification pipeline.
+We target the tasks of instance prototype selection and training set building by the analyst, performed interactively after a preliminary solution has been obtained by an automatic procedure.
+The central visualization in the approach is the MILTree, a multi-scale visualization technique based on the Neighbor-Joining similarity tree~\cite{Cuadros2007}.
+In the first level, only bags are placed, reducing the amount of data to be visualized compared to laying out all instances on the visual plane.
 The second level projects the instances belonging to a single bag, allowing the user to explore its contents.
 Each bag in the first level is connected to its instances in the second level, producing an intuitive structure that facilitates data analysis.

-In addition to the tree-based visualization to support MIL, we also propose two new instance selection methods with multiclass support, one based on Salient Instance Selection (MILTree-SI) and the other based on Medoids Selection (MILTree-Med).
-MILTree-SI is based on MILSIS method~\cite{Huang2012SalientInst}, which assumes that negative bags only have negative instances, while our method considers also that negative bags can have positive instances.
-This accounts for applications such as image and text.
-The MILTree-Med method uses the k-Medoids clustering algorithm to partition the unlabeled instances in an attempt to find a positive and a negative cluster, and therefore identifying the instance prototypes as their medoids.
+In addition to the visual support to MIL, we also propose two new instance selection methods with multiclass support: one integrating the MILTree with Salient Instance Selection (MILTree-SI) and the other with Medoids Selection (MILTree-Med).
+MILTree-SI is based on the MILSIS method~\cite{Huang2012SalientInst}, which assumes that negative bags only have negative instances, while our method considers that negative bags can have positive instances as well.
+This adapts it for applications such as image and text.
+The MILTree-Med method uses the k-Medoids clustering algorithm to partition the unlabeled instances in an attempt to find positive and negative clusters, thus identifying the instance prototypes as their medoids.